Lake Macatawa: Industry

 The eastern end of the lake is marked by industrial development within the City of Holland, and includes a decommissioned coal-fired power plant, scrap metal recycling facility, environmental research facility owned by Michigan State University, aggregate mineral loading dock, and a pickle production facility owned by the H.J.
 Heinz company.
 The remainder of the lakeshore is marked by high-income residential development, with the notable exception of Holland State Park which borders the northern shoreline of the western end of the lake, Howard B. Dunton park on the north shore of the eastern end, and Kollen Park near the Heinz factory, which connects to a boardwalk installed along the shoreline occupied by the facility.

+History

+On Saturday, June 8, 1935 Lake Macatawa name was changed from Black Lake.
+The Holland council, Ottawa County supervisors, and the Michigan Historical Commission approved the change.
+In 1832 surveyor Calvin Brittain named the lake Black River Lake.
+Macatawa is a literal translation of the Native American word meaning black.